-The operation is usually performed under a local anaesthetic, usually around the base of the toe, and most patients find this to be more comfortable than a dental injection.
+The operation is usually performed under a local anaesthetic, usually around the ankle or behind the knee.
+Most patients find this to be more comfortable than a dental injection.

 Although the operation is relatively short, you will be in the Day surgery Unit for longer.
 You must have a competent adult at home for the first day and night after surgery.
 This allows us to be sure you will be safe for the first night.